eauwmadison/new.eauw.org/content/leadership-team/jane-doe.md

 role: LLB
 ---

-Jane has 19 years of experience in law, and specialises in property and business.
+Jane has 19 years of experience in law, and specializes in property and business.